filippo-floramo/jitocu/README.md

 # jitocu

-**Jira to ClickUp** - Copy Jira issues assigned to you to ClickUp with an interactive terminal UI.
+**Jira to ClickUp** - Copy Jira issues assigned to you to ClickUp and manage time entries with an interactive terminal UI.

 ## Prerequisites